xyz-leo/offlinetaskmanager/README.md

 ## How to Use

 1. Open the `index.html` file in your browser
-2. Set a password on first access (optional but required to proceed)
+2. Set a password on first access (required to proceed)
 3. Add tasks using the form
 4. Use the buttons to export or import `.json` backups
 5. All changes are saved automatically